Adversarial Camera Alignment Network for Unsupervised Cross-camera Person Re-identification: Introduction

-In real-world scenarios, a person's appearance often varies greatly across camera views due to changes in body pose, view angle, occlusion, image resolution, illumination conditions, and background noises.
+In real-world scenarios, a person's appearance often varies greatly across camera views due to changes in body pose, view angle, occlusion, image resolution, illumination conditions, and background noises, as shown in Fig.~\ref{fig2}.
 These variations lead to the data distribution discrepancy across cameras.
 To better illustrate this situation, we use the ResNet50~\cite{DBLP:conf/cvpr/HeZRS16} pre-trained on ImageNet~\cite{DBLP:conf/cvpr/DengDSLL009} to extract features from raw images and employ the t-SNE~\cite{maaten2008visualizing} to visualize the data distribution on the benchmark datasets of Market1501 and DukeMTMC-reID in Fig.~\ref{fig1}.
 As seen, samples of different cameras usually reside in different regions, i.e., the involved cameras do not align with each other in this feature space.
-This is the key challenge to deal with in the proposed semi-supervised person Re-ID task.
-In particular, if all samples from different camera views could conform to the same data distribution in a shared feature space, we will be able to obtain sufficiently good performance by simply using the within-camera label information to train models.
+This is the key challenge to deal with in the proposed UCC person Re-ID task.
+Particularly, if all samples from different camera views could conform to the same data distribution in a shared feature space, we will obtain sufficiently good performance by simply using the within-camera label information to train models.